ARTenshi/robovision_ros2/robovision_4/README.md

 rospy.Subscriber("camera/image", Image , callback_image)
 ```

 In the C++ example, we processed our new data inside the callback function.
-Intead, the Python example, we will use the callback to update a global variable that can be used later by any function in the scope.
+Instead, in the Python example, we will use the callback to update a global variable that can be used later by any function in the scope.
 You can use any approach in both C++ and Python depending on the task at hand.

-So, in Python we declare our callback function only with the name of our message but we let the data type as an implicit value:
+So, in Python, we declare our callback function only with the name of our message but we let the data type as an implicit value:

 ```
 def callback_image(msg)